TestMasters Portland Maine LSAT Prep Courses

 How can I make up a diagnostic if I am unable to attend my scheduled Portland diagnostic?

-If you know that you will not be able to attend a diagnostic exam ahead of time you can request that it be released early in the Online Resource Center.
-You can then print out the diagnostic exam and self-proctor the test at your earliest convenience.
-All proctored diagnostic exams must be scored by our office and answer sheets can either be faxed or scanned and emailed so that your results will be posted in the Online Resource Center.
+If you know that you will not be able to attend a diagnostic exam ahead of time you can take the test early and score it yourself in the Online Resource Center.
 Additionally, if another class is taking a diagnostic at a later date that does not conflict with your regular class schedule you may use one of your audit passes to sit in on the exam at that time.

 Should I do any LSAT studying before my Portland TestMasters class begins?